Datavorous/minpx/README.md

 ## Notes

 Feel Free to Contribute!
-I haven't faced any bugs yet, but if you find any, please make an Issue!
+Please make an Issue if you encounter any Bug!
 - - - -

 **Made with ♥️ and <a href="https://raylib.com/">raylib</a>**